-Homily (Reflection) for Saturday of the Eleventh Week in Ordinary Time (II) (18th June, 2016) on the Gospel
+Homily (Reflection) for Saturday of the Eleventh Week in Ordinary Time (I) (22nd June, 2019) on the Gospel

 Topic: First thing first.

-Imagine security sleeping before the supper and/or running to the person he is employed to protect fidgeting because someone banged on the gate.
-Surely if such security must stay, the person he supposed to protect will either turn to a security or make an alternative arrangement like vigilante.
+Imagine a security sleeping while on duty and/or running to the person he is employed to protect fidgeting because someone banged on the gate.
+Surely if such security must stay, the person he supposed to protect will either turn to a security or make an alternative arrangement.

 Jesus asks us in today’s gospel, “...do not worry about your life, what you will eat or what you will drink, or about your body, what you will wear....But strive first for the kingdom of God and his righteousness, and all these things will be given to you as well.”
 This is because God neither slumbers nor sleeps, cf. Ps 121:4.
 He is an everlasting rock, cf. Is 26:4.
 And those who trust in Him are like Mount Zion, which cannot be moved, but abides forever, cf. Ps 125:1.
 Above all, with Him nothing is impossible, cf. Matt 19:26; Mk 10:27; Lk 1:37.